Phil Neville: Personal life

 Neville attended Elton High School with his siblings.
 While in school, he captained his school football team throughout the whole five years he was there.
 Neville was also a talented cricketer in his youth, and a contemporary of England all-rounder Andrew Flintoff in Lancashire's Under-19 side, captaining England Under-15s.
 Neville holds the record for being the youngest player to play for Lancashire's second XI at age 15.
 Flintoff described Neville as a "cricketing genius" whose talents could have compared to Ricky Ponting or Sachin Tendulkar, if he had chosen a cricket career.

-Neville is the younger brother of fellow former Manchester United defender Gary Neville, and the twin brother of former international and current England netball head coach Tracey Neville.
+Neville is the younger brother of fellow former Manchester United defender Gary Neville, and the twin brother of former international and former England netball head coach Tracey Neville.
 His father, Neville Neville, was commercial director of Football League club Bury.
 His mother Jill used to play netball in the local leagues, and worked as General Manager and Club Secretary for Bury.

 Neville is married to Julie (née Killilea); the couple have a son, Harvey, and a daughter, Isabella.
-Isabella has cerebral palsy, which has led to Neville becoming an ambassador of Bliss, the special care baby charity, and a patron of Royal Manchester Children's Hospital's New Children's Hospital Appeal.
-Harvey is currently a player with Fort Lauderdale CF, a third-tier side in the United States, and the Republic of Ireland national under-19 football team, being eligible despite being born in England as Neville's wife is of Irish descent.
+Harvey is currently a player with Inter Miami and has represented the Republic of Ireland national under-19 football team, being eligible despite being born in England as Neville's wife is of Irish descent.

 He made the property headlines in April 2008, when he struggled to sell his £4 million mansion in Lancashire.
 In May 2009, he accepted a £2.6 million cash offer for the house from local businessman Matthew Greensmith.

 Neville became vegetarian in 2014, after a challenge from his wife to try the diet for two weeks.
 He said in a PETA video that "I started to feel healthier, leaner.
 I started to feel great."

+Philanthropy

+Neville's daughter Isabella has cerebral palsy, which has led to Neville becoming an ambassador of Bliss, the special care baby charity, and a patron of Royal Manchester Children's Hospital's New Children's Hospital Appeal.
+Neville has also raised money for the Good Life Orphanage in Kenya and the Warrington Youth Club.
+Neville co-founded Foundation 92 with Gary Neville, Ryan Giggs, Nicky Butt, and Paul Scholes, all teammates who met playing for Manchester United in 1992.
+The organization supports wellbeing and outreach programs for the Salford and Greater Manchester community.